davidly/davidly/README.md

 - 👋 Hi, I’m @davidly
-- 👀 I’m interested in photography, music, coding, and combinations of these
+- 👀 I’m interested in photography, music, coding, and combinations of these.
 - 🌱 I’m currently learning D2D and Go.
 But not in combination.

 <!---